mariaciocan/skills-hello-github-actions/TestAction.md

-Hey, hey!
+Hey, hey 👋

-This should trigger an action.
+Opening a PR to add this file should trigger an Action.

+Let's go!
 🚀